What is Pupil Premium?

-Funding for 2016/17 is £935 per FSM Ever 6 student, £1,900 per LAC and Post-LAC, £300 per Service child and will be a total minimum of £304,500.
+Funding for 2017/18 is £935 per FSM Ever 6 student, £1,900 per LAC and Post-LAC, £300 per Service child.
 This will be spent on targeted additional support strategies and interventions resulting in every student, however financially disadvantaged, being able to:

 - Improve their levels of attainment and progress

 - Close attainment gaps relative to school averages

 - Access our extra-curricular provision and enrichment